Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 3.1 The Problem with Standard Design

 By default, Shopware presents products in grids (tile views).
-A customer searches for "hiking boots."
+Here's the problem: A customer searches for "hiking boots."
 They get 200 results.
 They must filter by size, color, material.
 This is exhausting.
+Studies show that too many options (the Paradox of Choice) actually reduce purchase probability.

 3.2 Using Shopping Experiences Strategically

 1. Category Pages: Don't build pure product lists.
-Use CMS blocks to ask questions above the product list (e.g., "What type of hiker are you?")
+Use CMS blocks to ask questions above the product list (e.g., "What type of hiker are you?").

 2. Mobile First: 70% of traffic comes from mobile.
-Always check Shopping Experiences on smartphone first
+Always check Shopping Experiences on smartphone first.

 3. Storytelling: Connect products with use cases.
-Shopware allows you to tag products directly in images (Image Mapping)
+Shopware allows you to tag products directly in images (Image Mapping).

 Phase 4: The Game Changer – Integrating Intelligent Consultation